cyclejs/cyclejs/time/README.md

 ```

 #### `throttle(period)`
-An operator that can be used with `.compose` that will prevent more than 1 event emitting in the given period.
+An operator that can be used with `.compose` that will prevent more than one event emitting in the given period.

 ```js
 const input$    = Time.diagram(`--1-2-----3--4----5|`);